OpenGene/fastp/README.md

 * `-q, --qualified_quality_phred`       the quality value that a base is qualified.
 Default 15 means phred quality >=Q15 is qualified.
 * `-u, --unqualified_percent_limit`    how many percents of bases are allowed to be unqualified (0~100).
 Default 40 means 40%

+You can also filter reads by its average quality score
+* `-e, --average_qual`   if one read's average quality score <avg_qual, then this read/pair is discarded.
+Default 0 means no requirement (int [=0])

 ## length filter
 Length filtering is enabled by default, but you can disable it by `-L` or `--disable_length_filtering`.
 The minimum length requirement is specified with `-l` or `--length_required`.